top of page

 2. Canvas Texture: Smooth or Rough?

-- Fine/Medium Texture: Ideal for detailed work (portraits, realism).
+• Fine/Medium Texture: Ideal for detailed work like portraits and realism.

-- Rough/Heavy Texture: Great for expressive brushstrokes (impressionism, abstract).
+• Rough/Heavy Texture: Great for expressive brushstrokes found in impressionism or abstract art.

-- Unprimed – Needs gesso before use; preferred for custom textures.
+- Unprimed: Needs gesso before use; this is preferred for those seeking custom textures.

 3. Stretched vs. Unstretched Canvas